The Nest (1988 film)

-The Nest is an 1988 American science-fiction horror film directed by Terence H. Winkless in his directorial debut.
+The Nest is a 1988 American science-fiction horror film directed by Terence H. Winkless in his directorial debut.
 Based on the 1980 novel of the same name by Eli Cantor (published under the pseudonym Gregory A. Douglas), the film's screenplay was written by Robert King.
 The film was produced by Julie Corman and stars Robert Lansing, Lisa Langlois, Franc Luz, and Terri Treas.

 The Nest takes place in a small New England town that is overrun by genetically engineered killer cockroaches.
-The local sheriff (Luz) joins forces with his former girlfriend (Langlois) and a pest control agent (Stephen Davies) to defeat the insects.
+The local sheriff (Luz) joins forces with his former girlfriend (Langlois) and a pest control agent (Stephen Davies) to defeat the carnivorous insects.
 The film was released in the United States on May 13, 1988, by Concorde Pictures, and received mixed reviews from critics.

 Plot

 Richard Tarbell, the sheriff of a small island town called North Port, wakes up one morning to find several cockroaches in his house.
 He goes to the airport to pick up Elizabeth Johnson, the daughter of town mayor Elias Johnson and a former girlfriend of Richard, who is returning from a four-year absence in time for her father's birthday.
-Strange occurrences happen around the town—the bindings of every book in the local library have been damaged, and several dogs have been reduced to bloody carcasses.
+Strange occurrences are happening around town—the bindings of every book in the local library have been damaged, and several dogs have been reduced to bloody carcasses.

-Dr. Morgan Hubbard arrives in town to investigate the dog deaths.
-She places a trap containing a live cat as bait; a number of cockroaches are lured to the trap, wherein they attack the cat.
+Dr. Morgan Hubbard arrives to investigate the dog deaths.
+She places a trap containing a live cat as bait; a number of cockroaches are lured to the trap, wherein they attack and devour the cat.
 While Hubbard studies the insects, Elizabeth visits the local diner, owned by Richard's current girlfriend, Lillian.
 Homer, the local pest control agent, attempts to exterminate some cockroaches inside the establishment.

-Hubbard notes that the cockroaches can reproduce asexually, and her hand is wounded by cockroach bites as she studies them.
-She sprays the insects with rotenone, but is only able to kill them using a dosage also lethal to humans.
+Hubbard notes that the cockroaches can reproduce asexually, and her hand is wounded by cockroach bites.
+She sprays the insects with rotenone but is only able to kill them using a dosage lethal to humans.
 Elias suggests they evacuate the island, but Hubbard persuades him not to.
 Meanwhile, Richard shows a number of small objects found on a dog carcass to Homer, who identifies them as Periplaneta droppings.
 Richard's secretary Millie informs him that Hubbard worked in genetics at MIT, and that she performed illegal experiments.

 Elizabeth ventures into a cave and discovers equipment belonging to INTEC, a corporation with whom Elias made a deal to develop the island.
-After being chased from the cave by cockroaches, she and Richard confront Elias and Hubbard.
-When Elias demands that Richard cease his investigations, Richard resigns from his position as sheriff.
-At the diner, an employee named Church is killed by cockroaches.
-Elsewhere, Homer finds his friend Jake dead, with cockroaches crawling on his corpse.
-At Richard's house, Richard and Elizabeth find the bathroom toilet swarming with cockroaches.
-The local librarian, Mrs. Pennington, is attacked in bed by the insects.
+After being chased from the cave by flesh-eating cockroaches, she and Richard confront Elias and Hubbard.
+When Elias demands that Richard cease his investigations, Richard resigns as sheriff.
+Several people are killed by the cockroaches, including diner employee Church, Homer's friend Jake, and the librarian Mrs. Pennington.